StasF1/intakePipe/README.md

 ![mu](https://github.com/StasF1/intakePipe/wiki/src/images/mu.png)

 ### ParaView
-Every *version#/<stroke>/* folder has got a *caseState.pvsm* file when you open it in the ParaView with ''`Load State...`'' it calculates swirl numbers in the cylinder automatically.
+_postProcessing/swirlNumber_ folder has got a *swirlNumber.pvsm* ParaView state file when you open it in the ParaView using ''`Load State...`'' it will calculate swirl numbers in the cylinder automatically.

 ---
 ⚠ **In case if you need to make a simulation with another pipe geometry** - read [**Wiki**](https://github.com/StasF1/intakePipe/wiki/Home).